Best Street Photography Camera for Candid Pictures of Strangers

 After all, what exactly is a street photography camera?
 Does a camera for street photography even exist?!

 Well, it’s definitely true that you can use any camera to shoot people walking on the street…

 However, it’s also true that some digital cameras are better at the job than others, and that’s where this article will help you make the right buying decision.

-Street photographers require a compact camera that’s inconspicuous, has lightning-fast Auto Focus, long battery life, great image quality, and first-rate build quality that can take a few knocks or drops of rain.
+Street photographers require a compact camera that’s inconspicuous, has lightning-fast Auto Focus, long battery life, good image quality, and first-rate build quality that can take a few knocks or drops of rain.

-A mirrorless camera is usually more appropriate than a DSLR, although some street photographers even use film cameras…
+A mirrorless camera is usually more appropriate than a DSLR camera, although some street photographers even use film cameras…

 Then there are things like manual focus, a fixed lens, bright LCD screen, electronic viewfinder, wide dynamic range, interchangeable lenses, 4k video and other features which are nice, but definitely not essential.

 Let’s take a look at the best street photography cameras of the year so far.

 Best Cameras for Street Photography in 2020